Demographics of South Korea: Religion

-Koreans living overseas
+Migration

+Emigration

 Large-scale emigration from Korea began around 1904 and continued until the end of World War II.
-During the Korea under Japanese rule period, many Koreans emigrated to Manchuria (present-day China's northeastern provinces of Liaoning, Jilin, and Heilongjiang), other parts of China, the Soviet Union, Hawaii, and the contiguous United States.
+During the Japanese rule, many Koreans emigrated to Manchuria (present-day China's northeastern provinces of Liaoning, Jilin, and Heilongjiang), other parts of China, the Soviet Union, Hawaii, and the contiguous United States.

 Most emigrated for economic reasons; employment opportunities were scarce, and many Korean farmers lost their land after the Japanese introduced a system of land registration and private land tenure, imposed higher land taxes, and promoted the growth of an absentee landlord class charging exorbitant rents.
-Koreans from the northern provinces of Korea went mainly to Manchuria, China, and Siberia.
-Many people from the southern provinces went to Japan.
+Koreans from the northern provinces of Korea migrated mainly to Manchuria, China, and Siberia.
+Most people from the southern provinces went to Japan or the United States.
 Koreans were conscripted into Japanese labor battalions or the Japanese army, especially during World War II.
 In the 1940–44 period, nearly 2 million Koreans lived in Japan, 1.4 million in Manchuria, 600,000 in Siberia, and 130,000 in China.
-An estimated 40,000 Koreans were scattered among other countries.
+An estimated 40,000 Koreans were scattered among other countries, mainly the United States.
 At the end of World War II, approximately 2 million Koreans were repatriated from Japan and Manchuria.

 More than 4 million ethnic Koreans lived outside the peninsula during the early 1980s.
 The largest group, about 1.7 million people, lived in China, the descendants of the Korean farmers who had left the country during the Japanese occupation.
 Most had assumed Chinese citizenship.
-The Soviet Union had about 430,000 ethnic Koreans.
+The Soviet Union had about 430,000 ethnic Koreans, known as the Koryo-saram, scattered in several Soviet republics.